soomla/cocos2dx-profile-example/README.md

     $ git clone git@github.com:soomla/cocos2dx-profile-example.git projects/cocos2dx-profile-example
     ```

-Note: Draw your attention, we use symlink to cocos2d-x in our example project.
-It relies on cocos2d-x availability in relative path.
-If you want to use the project from other location, update the symlink, or completely replace it with cocos2d-x folder.
+**Note**: We use a symlink to cocos2d-x in our example project.
+It relies on cocos2d-x availability in the relative path.
+If you want to use the project from a different location, update the symlink, or completely replace it with the cocos2d-x folder.

 #### Build instructions for Android